RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

   * **Note: scheduling different questions for different experiment stages is currently done through this field!**
   * If this field is not specified, the question will be scheduled for all days in which any experimental stage is running.
     * This means that no scheduled questions will appear if no experimental stage is running!
+* `stages` - optional (but recommended), a list of strings, each string being the name of an [experiment stage](#span-idstages-experiment-stages-span) in which the question should be scheduled
+  * If this field is an empty list `[]`, the question will not appear in any stage.
+Use this to temporary disable the scheduling of a question without having to delete it.
+  * If this field is not mentioned, the question will be scheduled to appear in **every** stage in the experiment.

 For the condition `Condition1`, we will create a schedule object for 9 am on the weekdays only during the experiment stage `"Test"`.
+Additionally, we can add the condition that the parameter `surveyComplete` has to be equal to `true`.

 ```
 Example schedule object 1